-- (2) If the Council is unable to make a recommendation within the standard period, or that period as extended, it must, by notice in writing, extend the standard period by a specified period. - (3) The Council must give a copy of the notice to: - (a) the applicant; and - (b) if the applicant is not the provider of the service-the provider.
+- (b) include a statement explaining why the Council has been unable to make a decision on the recommendation within the consideration period. - (9) The Council must give a copy of the notice to: - (a) the applicant; and - (b) if the applicant is not the provider of the service-the provider.